alexander-kastil/angular-advanced/labs/lab-04/stateful-to-ngrx/readme.md

-# Migrate Stateful Service to NgRx
+# Migrate Stateful Service to NgRx and add @ngrx/data to existing app

 In this lab we will solve the following tasks: